RavenCutie21/Voice-Changer-Settings/README.md

 Now heres where having a Virtual Audio Cable Matters, this is where you would choose your Virtual Audio Cable.

-Monitor : Same thing with the first drop down box as previously stated Pick your headphones on this for initial testing.
+Monitor : Same thing with the first drop down box as previously stated Pick your headphones on this if you want to listen to it

 ---------------------------------------------------